nnellans/bicep-guide/README.md

   - ResourceB is trying to reference the symbolicName of ResourceA
   - ResourceA has a condition where it will not be deployed
   - ResourceB's references to ResourceA are now invalid, and the deployment will fail with a 'ResourceNotFound' error
+  - This will still fail even if ResourceB has the same condition applied to it as ResourceA
 - Use the ternary operator as a workaround for this example

 Note 2: